deepakbhamla/employee-management/README.md

   - python manage.py runserver

 - after sometime open  https://localhost:8000  in your chrome
-#### Note :- from my side everything is perfact and tested many time but it is also possible some error and bug can be found IN CASE please contact me AT dbhamla7@gmail.com
+#### Note :- from my side everything is perfact and tested many time but it is also possible some error and bug can be found IN CASE please contact me at dbhamla7@gmail.com